Skip to content

 • Creates configured rooms that don't exist yet

-• Invites agents and users to their configured rooms
+• Invites configured agents, teams, and users to their rooms

 • Applies matrix_room_access policy for managed rooms (when enabled)